IUS-CS/p422-project-jamespclay/readme.md

 # P422 Vinyl Viewer Project

-**A proposal for a application that will store and display a user's vinyl record collection**
+**A proposal for an application that will store and display a user's vinyl record collection**

 Vinyl Viewer will provide the user with an interface where they can enter information about vinyl records in their collection.
 Ideally, I would like to make the application interface with the RecordSetter app that my team completed in C346.
 That would make it possible for a user to snap a picture of the album cover, have the information provided by web services, and then add it to a database and have multiple custom views available.